top of page

 - William Shakespeare

-It's all about the light say the physicists.
+It’s all about the light, say the physicists.
 Everything we perceive as solid matter is nothing but gravitationally trapped forms of light energy.
-As Fred Alan Wolf, aka, Dr. Quantum explained in a recent e-mail, all matter is made from two forms of light he calls luxons.
-"God's command: 'Let there be light,' writes Wolf, "now takes a new meaning: everything is made of luxons--we are all made of luxons and the universe is a light show on a grand scale."
+As Fred Alan Wolf, aka, Dr. Quantum explained in an e-mail, all matter is made from two forms of light he calls luxons.
+"God’s command: ‘Let there be light,’ writes Wolf, “now takes on a new meaning: everything is made of luxons—we are all made of luxons and the universe is a light show on a grand scale.”

-The preserve is valuable for significant economic reasons as well.
-According to the University of Delaware's Institute for Public Administration Water Resources Agency, "The water, natural resources and ecosystems of the watershed contribute an economic value as high as $1 billion annually to the economies of Pennsylvania, Delaware and Maryland."
-The preserves's ecological benefits alone add up to over $165 million per year according to the WRA's Kate Miller, "With just a single acre wetlands provide more than $13,000 worth of goods and services that include water filtration, water storage to reduce flooding, natural habitat for birds and fish and nutrient removal from suburban and agricultural fertilizer use."
+The Preserve is valuable for significant economic reasons as well.
+According to the University of Delaware Institute for Public Administration Water Resources Agency, “The water, natural resources and ecosystems of the watershed contribute an economic value as high as $1billion annually to the economies of Pennsylvania, Delaware and Maryland.

 bottom of page